 3. Verify Information

-Individuals and organizations should always verify information before providing sensitive information or access to systems.
+Individuals and organizations should verify information before providing sensitive information or system access.
 This can include verifying the identity of anyone requesting information or access and confirming that the request is legitimate.

 4. Use Privacy Settings